betodealmeida/shillelagh/README.rst

 - Pandas dataframes
 - `Datasette tables <https://datasette.io/>`_
 - GitHub (currently only pull requests, but other endpoints can be easily added)
+- System information (currently only CPU usage, but other resources can be easily added)

 A query can combine data from multiple adapters: